Penn’s Landing (2020)

 Premiered by Benjamin Tufte on July 29, 2020

 Penn’s Landing was written for the 2020 Curtis Young Artist Summer Programs Composers Performer Collective.
 The inspiration for this piece comes from a very specific memory that I had in May 2019 of me and a friend visiting an empty Penn’s Landing at night.
 The skyline of Philadelphia was so vibrant as well as the lights coming from different booths and restaurants that were open.
-Experiencing Penn’s Landing without any people allowed us to witness the beautiful qualities that night brings in Philadelphia.
+Experiencing Penn’s Landing without any people allowed us to witness the beautiful qualities that night brings to Philadelphia.